sebastian-king/UTR5/README.md

 ###### Boot image for SD Card (100Mb): coming soon
   * Same as above but only the 100Mb boot partition

 ###### Root image for Flash Drive (1.4Gb): coming soon
   * Same as above but only the root parition, it also unmounts the SD Card to help avoid corruption

 ###### SD Card-only image for `opencv` (5.8Gb): https://sebs.tech/pi-images/r5/2017-01-11-raspbian-jessie-lite-pre-configured-full-opencv-min.img
   * Pre-configured same as the SD Card-only image but with `opencv`, `python3` and related dependencies installed

- Backup:
+###### Backup: coming soon
-  * latest fully working status backed up as a .img file -- root partition only, a boot partition can be added when installing
+  * Latest fully working status backed up as an .img file, root partition only, a boot partition can be added when installing

 --------------------------------------------------------------------------------------------------------------------------